 If you already have a succulent collection, this process could be entirely free.
 If you have to purchase plants to propagate from, you’ll still save money as one plant could potentially propagate 10 new plants.
 There are a variety of ways you can choose to display your succulents, but one of the best ways may be in the form of a succulent terrarium.
 Add a few to make a larger centerpiece, or opt for one plant per jar for a take-home gift.

 Opt For A DIY Wedding Venue

-I know what you’re thinking, that sounds like a lot of work.
+I know what you’re thinking.
+Planning to say I Do on a tight budget.
+That sounds like a lot of work.
 It is, but the benefits far outweigh the workload.
 You’ll be able to choose any theme you want, and you won’t have to worry about booking out a venue up to a year in advance.
 You’ll have more flexibility in terms of preparing everything, which you’ll find to be especially useful as you discover how stressful wedding planning (and realizing you’re actually getting married) can be.